lcdm-uiuc/cs199-fa17/MPs/MP6/README.md

 sqlContext.sql("SELECT user_id, COUNT(*) AS c"
                "FROM reviews "
                "GROUP BY user_id "
-               "SORT BY c DESC "
+               "ORDER BY c DESC "
                "LIMIT 10").collect()
 ```

 This query groups rows by the `user_id` column, and collapses those rows into tuples of `(user_id, COUNT(*))`, where `COUNT(*)` is the number of collapsed rows per grouping.
 This gives us the review count of each user.
-We then do `SORT BY c DESC` to show the top counts first, and `LIMIT 10` to only show the top 10 results.
+We then do `ORDER BY c DESC` to show the top counts first, and `LIMIT 10` to only show the top 10 results.

 ## MP Activities
 **MP 6 is due on Saturday, November 4th, 2017 at 11:55PM.**